8 Tips For Bringing Houseplants Indoors For The Winter

 A houseplant on a wooden stool inside a house

-Placing a gravel layer in the saucer creates air space between the pot and saucer.
-This not only allows water to drain better but the drained water will evaporate to help raise the humidity in the house and keep leaf tips from browning out.
-Most plants will be happiest in a bathroom, if there is good lighting, because of all the extra humidity created from the shower or bath.
+Placing a gravel layer in the saucer creates air space between the pot and the saucer.
+This not only allows water to drain better, but the drained water will evaporate to help raise the humidity in the house and keep leaf tips from browning out.
+Most plants will be happiest in a bathroom with good lighting because of all the extra moisture the shower or bath creates.

-Top Tip: In the house, be sure to protect any shelves or wood surfaces with a non-moisture wicking trivet or coaster underneath the saucer.
-Condensation and water wicking from the pot or saucer can be damaging to wood.
+Top Tip: In the house, be sure to protect any shelves or wood surfaces with a non-moisture-wicking trivet or coaster underneath the saucer.
+Condensation and water wicking from the pot or saucer can damage wood.

 Other Reading Recommendations